-Molecular ecology is an interdisciplinary research field which uses molecular techniques to elucidate the mechanisms behind ecological interactions.
-The Molecular Ecology group led by Prof. Dr. A. Steppuhn focuses on research in plant-insect interactions.
+Molecular ecology is an interdisciplinary research field which uses molecular methods to approach ecological questions.
+Our research theme is to elucidate the mechanisms underlying ecological interactions.

 The research of the Molecular Ecology group is integrated in the Dahlem Centre of Plant Science.
-Since 2012 we are elaborating the project B2 Plant priming of anti-herbivore defences by insect oviposition in the Collaborative Research Centre 973 Priming and Memory of Organismic Responses to Stress.
+We are part of the Collaborative Research Centre 973 Priming and Memory of Organismic Responses to Stress, in which we are working in the project B2 Plant priming of anti-herbivore defences by insect oviposition.